 My major is Dietetics, what made me decide on this major was the lack of knowledge in my family about how health is impacted by food.
 Growing up, my mother was always very ill; as I got older I began to understand the relationship between health and food.

-scholarship enabled you to pursue a career in
+How has your scholarship enabled you to pursue a career in foodservice?

 This contribution has given me an opportunity to dedicate more of my time to leadership opportunities and be financially stable as I enter a new phase of my career and apply to the Coordinated Program of Dietetics at K-State this spring.